markbreedlove/cutupsampler/README-building-standalone.txt

 General requirements
 --------------------

-You need the midityping.maxpat patcher and its 'support' folder within your Max/MSP search path.
+You need the midityping.maxpat patcher and its 'keymaps' folder within your Max/MSP search path.
 As of version 1.0, this is included in the source zip file.